-Browning pine trees could be caused by several reasons, most commonly the lack of water absorbed by the needles or exposure to the cold.
+As you can see, browning pine trees could be caused by several reasons, most commonly the lack of water absorbed by the needles or exposure to the cold.

 To be absolutely sure what the problem is with your particular tree, it is best to call in an arborist to help identify the problem, as many of the problems may appear similar, but require different remedies.